About Adult Literacy & Numeracy Services (ALNS)

 If you live outside of Sydney or want to do a bit more research, contact the Reading Writing Hotline via email@example.com or 1300 655 506.

 ALNS’ buddying service for L&N teachers

 Working collaboratively, ALNS helps educators deliver as they know they can.
 As an L&N buddy, Fran works with the teacher to plan, prepare, assess or deliver lessons.
 Her confidential, supportive and friendly manner helps people mentor as they know they could.
 Her approach is strategic, customer-centred and focused upon quality.
-This isn’t a service for handballing and running – what we put in, we get out.
+This isn’t a service for handballing and running – what we put in, we manifest.
 Fran’s eye for detail helps her notice gaps and opportunities; meet objectives; and avoid waste.
 If you need help formatting, planning, assessing and/or validating your course, or just want a buddy, click here to get in contact.

 To discuss any of the above, contact ALNS via 0413 525 114 or firstname.lastname@example.org.